airtai/faststream-gen/README.md

 problem, `faststream_gen` will generate your `FastStream` application.
 Also, to make sure that the generated application really works, we will also generate tests for you.
-All you need to do is provide the desription of the application you want add `faststream_gen` will generate it for you!
+All you need to do is provide the desription of the application you want and `faststream_gen` will generate it for you!

 ## Set up your OPENAI_API_KEY